darellkoh/elastic-search-workshop/README.md

 #### Setup

-Using the ElasticSearch [Bulk API](https://www.elastic.co/guide/en/elasticsearch/reference/5.3/docs-bulk.html), create a new index with many documents so that we can begin playing with search queries.
+Using the ElasticSearch [Bulk API](https://www.elastic.co/guide/en/elasticsearch/reference/5.3/docs-bulk.html), create a new index with many documents to have a searchable index.

 Copy and paste the fake restaurant review data [here](https://github.com/kickstarter/elastic-search-workshop/blob/master/resources/bulk_index_data.md) and paste it into the body of your bulk request.